KentStateWeb/rwd/_assignments/layout3.md

 1. Your assignment is marked up in proper HTML, using the correct elements as needed.
 2. Your CSS is formatted properly with media queries starting at a small screen and then changing to a large screen.
 3. You've used at a minimum one flexbox or grid property to position items side-by-side in appropriate places.
+You can mix and match flex and grid as appropriate.
 4. The design effectively replicates the content of the original website design, with design changes as appropriate to create the responsive site.
+Don't want to include something?
+You can leave it out.

 ---